 The effects of anti-wrinkle injections last about 3-6 months before the botulinum toxin is metabolised in our bodies.
 After this period, lines and wrinkles will begin to reappear as the muscles will regain movement, so you may decide you want to repeat the treatment when it wears off.
 This might mean having up to 4 treatments per year.

-6. Check your diary for social events
+6. Check your diary for big events

 The great news is that because there’s no need for anaestheic, there is no downtime, so you can go back to work straight away - though maybe with a bit of redness.
 But, while the prospect of fewer lines is an exciting one, you might experience bruising and bleeding, so you probably don’t want to book any big social events until these have subsided.
 Give it up to a week and you should be looking your best you.
 You might also be wondering, "how long does it take for Botox to work?", which is a good question.
 It varies from person to person but can take between a couple of days and a couple of weeks to kick in and give you the results you're looking for.
 Which might mean you want to book a Botox appointment a few weeks before any important events.

 7. Book a follow-up appointment